Canadian Lutheran World Relief

 About Canadian Lutheran World Relief:

-Canadian Lutheran World Relief is a 4-star rated charity with Good demonstrated impact.
-The charity has best practices in financial transparency and a below average results reporting grade.
+Canadian Lutheran World Relief is a 5-star rated charity with Good demonstrated impact.
+The charity has best practices in financial transparency and an average results reporting grade.

-Founded in 1946, Canadian Lutheran World Relief (CLWR) is a Lutheran international aid charity that aims to eliminate poverty and hunger.
-CLWR has four main programs: Humanitarian Response, Food Security and Livelihoods, Education and Skills, and Refugee Resettlement.
-The charity does not disclose how much it spent on each program.
+Founded in 1946, Canadian Lutheran World Relief (CLWR) is a Lutheran international aid charity that aims to respond to the causes of poverty and suffering.
+CLWR runs four programs: Humanitarian Response, Food Security and Livelihoods, Educations and Skills, and Refugee Resettlement.

 Canadian Lutheran World Relief is one of the 15 partner charities that make up Canadian Foodgrains Bank.
-In F2021, the charity received $1.1m from Canadian Foodgrains Bank to run its international aid programs.
+In F2023, the charity received $3.0m from Canadian Foodgrains Bank to run its international aid programs.

 My anchor